WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/index.md

 ![](../Photoresistor_Circuit_bb.svg)

-### Step 5: Write the code and deploy to the Netduino.
+### Step 5: Deploy Photoresistor_Lab app to the Netduino.

 If you haven't setup your development environment yet, follow the [Getting Started Guide](/Netduino/Getting_Started/).

-The following code illustrates creating a new `AnalogInput` on pin 3, and reading the voltage to get the value of the light hitting the photoresistor:
+Clone the [Netduino_Samples](https://github.com/WildernessLabs/Netduino_Samples) git repo to your local drive, and open the [Photoresistor_Lab](https://github.com/WildernessLabs/Netduino_Samples/tree/master/Electronics_Tutorial/Photoresistor_Lab) app and deploy to your Netduino.

-[TODO: modify this to calculate the Vout, and use a switch statement to output "Bright/Dark/Moderate."]
+The _Photoresistor\_Lab_ code is copied below; it illustrates creating a new `AnalogInput` on pin 3, and reading the voltage to get the value of the light hitting the photoresistor:

 ```csharp
 using System;